jodokus31/factorio/README.md

 Gun turret health gets increased to be less fragile

 ### Landmines
+Landmines have reduced base damage from 250 to 75 and smaller aoe damage radius (5 instead of 6).\
+The stronger explosives research add more % damange as compensation to let it get stronger in end game\
-Landmines are twice as expensive and base damage is reduced from 250 to 150.\nArming timeout has increased from 2 to 5 sec. and the stun time is reduced from 3 to 1.5 sec.
+Arming timeout has increased from 2 to 5 sec. to reduce offensive effectiveness.\
+The stun time is reduced from 3 to 1.5 sec. but after that, the affected enemy is a lot slower for additional 2.5 sec.\
+The trigger area is reduced and the hitboxes are a bit smaller to allow placing them denser.

 ### Tank
 Improve tank (more hitpoints, weight and impact), but its more expensive